 This means that data causality in N replicas can be encoded by the concatenation of the representation for each of the N slices.
 It also means that it is enough to concentrate on a subproblem: encoding the distributed knowledge about a single source of updates, and the corresponding version vector slice (VVS).
 The source of updates increments its counter and all other replicas keep potentially outdated copies of that counter; this subproblem amounts to storing a distributed representation of a total order.

 For the remainder of the paper we will concentrate, for notational convenience and without loss of generality, on finding a bounded representation for slice 0.
-Figure 3 presents the semantics of version vectors restricted to slice 0; in the run presented in Fig. 2 this slice is shown using boxed counters.
+In the run presented in Fig. 2 this slice is shown using boxed counters.